kevinyswong/kevinyswong.github.io/index.md

   for those students.
 The same structure has not been shown to function very well in the absence of such parental support.
 In fact, I would argue that our public schools are structured to succeed dependent upon parental resources.
-It makes litle sense to expect the same schol structures to operate effectively for families in low SES circumstances and their children.
+It makes little sense to expect the same school structures to operate effectively for families in low SES circumstances and their children.
   </blockquote>
   But what about those who haven't gone to college?
 Oliver Anthony's song,